laptop keyboard Computers & Technology

 Brainfuse Help NowBrainfuse HelpNow: On demand, anytime, anywhere eLearning for all ages and levels!
 Brainfuse HelpNow's SkillSurfer [You must log in to Brainfuse to access SkillSurfer] includes a section on Computers and Technology, with Beginner, Intermediate, and Advanced lessons in Microsoft Word, Excel, PowerPoint, and Outlook, as well as tutorials on Google Tools, plus practice tests for C++ Certification, Java Certification, SQL Certification, and AP® Computer Science.
 Enter your full 14-digit library card barcode number to access the site, then click on the Login button to sign up for your personal account.
 See also Job Training & Education Opportunities for links to free online Skillsoft courses at SkillUp NJ, including information technology training.

 AlternativeTo [CAUTION: Always scan downloads with a reliable anti-virus / anti-spyware program before opening them.] - Alternatives to common software, based on users recommendations.
-Gizmo's Freeware has reviews of selected freeware programs & apps, plus tech tips and other info (personal site by Ian 'Gizmo' Richards and a group of volunteer editors).
 SourceForge hosts a large collection of Open Source software for a wide range of applications (owned and operated by Slashdot Media, a Dice Holdings, Inc. company).
-See also Old Version, below.
+See also CNET Software Downloads and Old Version, below.

 CNET Software Downloads [CAUTION: Always scan downloads with a reliable anti-virus / anti-spyware program before opening them.] - One-stop source for software downloads (Windows, Mac, iOS and Android) and software reviews.
 Offers a huge number of free downloads; others are free to try, or for purchase only.
 Software categories include security, browsers, business, communications, desktop enhancements, developer tools, drivers, digital photo, educational, entertainment, games, graphic design, internet, home & hobby, MP3 & audio, networking, productivity, screensavers & wallpaper, utilities & operating systems, and video software (CNET.com, a CBS Interactive site).

 Excel Tutorial - Step-by-step instruction in the basics of using Microsoft's Excel spreadsheet program.
 'Although examples in this overview reference Microsoft® Excel 2007, fundamental concepts should be relatively easy to apply to other versions of Excel.'
 (2024, by Brooke Tomasetti; hosted by Carbon Collective investment advisers).
-See also Easy Excel 2010 Tutorial (created by Niels Weterings while he was pursuing a master's degree at the University of Amsterdam.).
+See also Easy Excel Tutorial (created by Niels Weterings while he was pursuing a master's degree at the University of Amsterdam; 2010 - 2025).
 For tutorials on all versions of Excel through 2016, see Microsoft Office Tutorials, below.

 Microsoft eBooks (2016) [CAUTION: Always scan downloads with a reliable anti-virus / anti-spyware program before opening them.] - A large collection of free Microsoft eBooks for businesses, home users, web developers, and IT professionals on a wide variety of programs.
 Covers Windows 10, Windows Server, Office 2016, Azure, Outlook, and many others.
 (Eric Ligman, Microsoft Director of Business & Sales Operations)